Marshawn Lynch isn’t the only NFL star who looks much different than he did in high school

 That got us to wondering about what other NFL stars looked like in high school.
 Are there more players who look as different as teenage Lynch and 32-year-old Lynch?

 Tom Brady looked pretty much just like he does now when he was in high school.
-Brady is young here... but, the difference isn’t all that notable.
+Brady is young here ... but, the difference isn’t all that notable.

-At 33-years-old, Matt Ryan looks pretty young for his age...
+At 33-years-old, Matt Ryan looks pretty young for his age ...
 Check him out side-by-side with a high school photo (h/t Fox).

 Another guy who looks just like he did in high school is Bengals wide receiver A.J.
 Green.
 It seems he’s got some good anti-aging genes as he recently turned 30!

 Finishing off with a future Hall of Fame wide receiver, check out high school Larry Fitzgerald next to current day Fitzgerald.
-One thing that’s changed for the Cardinals receiver is that his hair is a lot longer now than it was then.
+One thing that’s changed for the Cardinals receiver is his hair is a lot longer now than it was then.

 Grading the NFL’s new head coaches after all 7 lost in Week 1